 The filter result is a report showing the 358 zip codes around the nation that are a best fit for OnGo Organics franchises.
 I then clicked the Create a New Territory button on the Data Window tool bar, and created a business territory map of zip codes across the county.
 I selected the OnGo Franchise Targets territory (so named) and colored the zip codes Red for easy viewing.

-I also exported the OnGo Territory data out of MBO as a CSV file for reimport as a city listing.
+I also exported the OnGo Territory data out of Map Business Online as a CSV file for reimport as a city listing.
 I imported that list and made city target points on the map.
 One reason I did this was to turn on the city labels which make it easier to quickly see which cities we’ve set as premium franchise targets.
 This city view with labels turned on can become cluttered in places like Manhattan.
 Always consider map clutter before turning on all labels.
 The user can always associate critical data with each zip code label or point label.
 Here I included extra data like, Commuters Traveling more than 35 minutes, and high % Hispanic population.
 Two positive factors driving customers based on our study.

 I now have a first pass Franchise development plan as a zip code map for business based on the demographic zip code profile of one successful store location.
 This map can be shared as an interactive web map to solicit feedback from constituents.